racer-rust/racer/README.md

 2. ```cd racer; cargo build --release```.
 The binary will now be in ```./target/release/racer```

-3. Fetch the Rust sourcecode from git, or download from https://www.rust-lang.org/install.html
+3. Fetch the Rust sourcecode from git, or download from https://www.rust-lang.org/install.html (the 'rustc' source download behind the 'source' link is the right one)

 4. Set the ```RUST_SRC_PATH``` environment variable to point to the 'src' dir in the Rust source installation